cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.4v0.1
 Agencies SHALL NOT allow viewers and commenters to download, print, and copy files.

-- _Rationale:_ All existing access control settings are circumvented once a file is downloaded and taken out of the GWS tenant which creates the possibility for data leakage.
+- _Rationale:_ Downloading and removing a file from the GWS tenant bypasses all access control settings, increasing the risk of data leakage.
+By preventing the sharing of these externally downloaded files, the risk of internal documents from being distributed outside the organization without explicit consent and approval is decreased
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping